Editor’s note: This story was originally published on March 10, 2021, and has been updated to reflect the latest CDC guidelines.

 The CDC’s updated guidelines offer a glimpse at what life could be like as the United States begins to safely return to everyday activities and will be updated as more people are vaccinated and additional scientific evidence becomes available, according to the CDC.
 For those who are anxious to get their first dose of a COVID-19 vaccine, it may help to look at countries who are further along in vaccination efforts to see what's in store.

-With over half of its population vaccinated to date, the country has lifted restrictions to allow “green pass holders” — people over 16 who are fully vaccinated — to resume indoor dining and gather in stadiums with up to 1,500 people.
+With over half of its population at least partially vaccinated to date, the country has lifted restrictions to allow “green pass holders” — people over 16 who are fully vaccinated — to resume indoor dining and gather in stadiums with up to 1,500 people.
 As COVID-19 cases continue to fall in Israel, government leaders have discussed easing other lockdown measures, such as increasing the number of people allowed to gather in public, according to the Times of Israel.

 Global inoculation initiatives are critical in the effort to get the pandemic under control before dangerous variants halt vaccination progress, as is the need to ensure vaccine equity across the world.
 If you have the opportunity to get a COVID-19 vaccine, experts say you definitely should take whichever approved one you can to give the world a better chance at ending the pandemic.